MansiG28/user_registration/README.md

 URL: http://localhost/users_registration/apidoc/index.html
 users_registration: projectname

-If above link is not work kindly check adidoc was install or not in your system.
+If above link is not work kindly check apidoc was install or not in your system.
 You can install api doc by running following comman in cmd

 npm install apidoc -g